WPTV-TV: Move to Banyan Boulevard (2001–present)

 WPTV outgrew its Flagler Drive studio facility in the mid-1990s, when the sales department was forced to move to an office across the street.
 The waterfront property had become increasingly valuable.
 Scripps contended it had the right to develop the property with high-rise waterfront apartments, but development on the east side of Flagler Drive had become locally unpopular since the construction of the nearby, 27-story Waterview Towers.
-In 1982, the city of West Palm Beach imposed a moratorium to stop Scripps from developing; five years later, it scuttled a voter-approved settlement with the company.
+In 1982, the city of West Palm Beach imposed a moratorium to stop Scripps from developing; five years later, it scrapped a voter-approved settlement with the company.
 The company into the 1990s continued to push for local approval to replace the studio building with a 15-story office tower and 13-story apartment complex.
 In December 1995, Scripps won approval for Catalfumo Construction and Development to build the site.
-Two years, Scripps agreed to a land swap with Catalfumo for a site at the intersection of Australian Avenue and Banyan Boulevard on which to build a new WPTV studio.
+Two years later, Scripps agreed to a land swap with Catalfumo for a site at the intersection of Australian Avenue and Banyan Boulevard on which to build a new WPTV studio.
 The replacement was designed in a Mediterranean style, in keeping with local architectural tastes.

 The station began broadcasting from the new, 70000 ft2 facility on March 16, 2001.
 Anchors Jim Sackett and Laurel Sauer began the 6 p.m. newscast from the old studio and then traveled by helicopter to the new facility to finish the newscast within half an hour.
 The facility featured three studios, as opposed to the prior building's two, as well as additional space for the news department and station staff.
-Some space was rented out, first to a commercial production company and later to Paxson Communications Corporation; WPTV provided services to Pax affiliate WPXP (channel 67) under a joint sales agreement at the time.
+Some space was rented out, first to a commercial production company and later to Paxson Communications Corporation; WPTV provided services to Pax affiliate WPXP-TV (channel 67) under a joint sales agreement at the time.
 The studio was used for exterior shots on the second season of the NBC sitcom Good Morning, Miami.

 On January 1, 2011, WPTV replaced WPEC as the provider of newscasts for Fox affiliate WFLX (channel 29), owned by Raycom Media.
 That March, Scripps and Raycom entered into a shared services agreement under which Scripps provided technical and promotional functions, as well as business office space, to WFLX while Raycom continued to manage programming and sales.

+In May 2025, Scripps sold the land on which the WPTV studios stood for $40 million to a venture including Related Ross, which intends to replace the studio with a tower as high as 25 stories.
+Scripps has leased a site on RCA Boulevard in Palm Beach Gardens, adjacent to WPBF (channel 25), and expects to move in late 2027.